chenzhuo1011/libri_css/README.md

 ### Continuous input evaluation
-Alternatively, you may run each step separately, which would be useful when you don't want to use the default ASR system.
+To perform continuous input evaluation, you may follow the steps below.
 1. First, the data can be downloaded and preprocessed as follows.
     ```
     cd dataprep